digital-raven/master/docs/man/master.1.rst

 DESCRIPTION
 ===========
-Master is a program for command-line project management with a ticketing system that can to scale up for collaborative teams and down for individuals.
+Master is a program for command-line knowledge management program.

+Key features:
+- Notes are stored in markdown or rst format on the filesystem.
+- Notes may be created from templates.
+- Notes may be filtered and edited in bulk.

+To start to learn how to generally use master, start by reading the man page for **master init**.

 OPTIONS
 =======